oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 producer.port=8080
 ```

 This is a very simple consumer service.
 It makes a request to the producer for a hat by ID, simply passing along the `Authorization` header.
-The project could be made more realistic by adding security to the consumer as well (the process would be exactly as described above for the producer).
+The project could be made more realistic by adding security to the consumer as well.
+(The process would be exactly as described above for the producer.)
 And in a live scenario, this service would probably be pulling data from multiple other services and performing some sort of business logic before returning a value.
 However, here, the goal here is to demonstrate the stubs and integration testing, so I'm keeping the consumer itself as basic as possible.

 Make sure your producer application is still running.
 In a new shell, run the consumer application.